Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Summary and Discussion

+Based on a poor man's scaling analysis, we first argue that the Kondo screening is irrelevant at CNP and the ground state at CNP is a symmetry-breaking state.
+Then, by combining the poor man's scaling, the NRG approach, and the DMFT+HF approach, we have shown that the ground states at $\nu=1,2$ are symmetry-breaking states or Mott insulators and the ground states at most non-integer fillings are heavy Fermi liquids, as summarized in \cref{fig:DMFTphase}(g).
+Upon heating, both of the symmetry-breaking states and the heavy Fermi liquids will eventually evolve into metallic LM states where disordered LM's and a Fermi liquid formed by $c$-electrons coexist.
+In order to verify our theory in future experimental studies, we also predict the temperature-dependence of Fermi volume in the heavy Fermi liquid states at $\nu=1.5$ and 2.5.

+This picture is able to explain several experiments such as STM, transport, the inverse compressibility, \etc, and brings new understandings of the underlying physics.
+For example, the spectral density and the Pomeranchuk effect were not connected in previous works.
+Now our theory states that both of them arise from the Kondo effect.
+The quantum-dot behavior (zero-energy peak) in STM and the higher entropy LM (lower entropy Fermi liquid) state in compressibility experiment arise from the unscreened LM's (heavy Fermi liquid) at $T>\tk$ ($T<\tk$).
+However, in sharp contrast to the previous understanding that the observed entropy transition is a first-order phase transition that analogs the liquid-to-solid transition on heating in helium (Pomeranchuk effect), our theory predicts that the transition is instead a {\it continuous crossover}.

+The heavy Fermi liquid states at $\nu=1.5$ and 2.5 are potential parent states for the observed superconductivity.
+In a naive mean-field picture, the overwhelmingly strong on-site Coulomb repulsion ($U\sim60$meV) would kill any pairing induced by weak attractive interactions, which are merely at the order of 1meV \cite{oh_evidence_2021}.
+However, when the Kondo screening takes place, the $f$-quasi-particles form a heavy Fermi liquid that is free from the strong Coulomb repulsion.
+Instead, the $f$-quasi-particles can only feel a fluctuation-induced residual repulsion $U^*\sim \tk$ \cite{coleman_introduction_2015}, which is at the order of 1meV.
+Then, weak attractive interactions, \eg phonon-mediated \cite{wu_theory_2018,lian_twisted_2019} and spin-wave-mediated interactions, may win over $U^*$ and drive a superconducting phase.
+Therefore, we believe the heavy Fermi liquid phase is a new and useful starting point to study the superconductivity.

 {\it Note added.} During the preparation of the current work, a related work \cite{chou2022kondo} appeared.
-This work studied the symmetric Kondo state using a slave-fermion mean field in a Kondo lattice model derived from the THF model.
-Our theory is based on the symmetry-breaking correlated state at CNP.
-We are also aware of related works on the Kondo problem in MATBG by A. M. Tsvelik's and B. A. Bernevig's group \cite{BAB2023Kondo,BAB2023Spin} and P. Coleman's group \cite{Coleman2023Kondo}, and a generalization of the THF model to the magic-angle twisted trilayer graphene \cite{yu_2023_magic}.
-Ref.~\cite{BAB2023Kondo} also obtains a Kondo temperature about $1\sim 2$K around $|\nu| \approx 1$.
+This work studied the symmetric Kondo state using a slave-fermion mean-field in a Kondo lattice model derived from the THF model.
+We are also aware of related works on the Kondo problem in MATBG by A. M. Tsvelik's and B. A. Bernevig's group \cite{BAB2023Kondo,BAB2023Spin}, P. Coleman's group \cite{Coleman2023Kondo}, and a generalization of the THF model to the magic-angle twisted trilayer graphene \cite{yu_2023_magic}.
+Our results agree with \cite{BAB2023Kondo} that at CNP the ordered state has lower energy than the fully symmetric state.
+At non-integer fillings, we study the partially symmetric state with the same symmetry as CNP while \cite{chou2022kondo,BAB2023Kondo} consider fully symmetric Kondo states.